Artisan Fire Pizza Oven Care and Cleaning Guide

 For any trouble spots, such as burnt-on oils, sauce or drippings, use Bar Keepers Friend® powder cleanser.
 This product is abrasive, so be careful when using it.
 Scrub with the grain of the stainless to remove stains.
 Bar Keepers Friend can even remove the light bronze-tinted appearance that results from extreme heat discoloring the stainless steel.
 Follow the instructions on the canister then rinse off any residue with water.

 Tougher stains or rust spots can generally be removed with our Scratch-B-Gone Kit.

-Use stainless steel polish to remove any remaining cleaner residue and to shine the oven.
+Use stainless steel polish such as Claire's to remove any remaining cleaner residue and to shine the oven.